JimDesu/basis-lang/spec.md

 ### 9.10 Bidirectional Existentials Under Case B

 Case B applies symmetrically to input and output positions of a command signature.
-A productive parameter at class type is **as much an existential** as a READ parameter at class type:
+A CREATE parameter at class type is **as much an existential** as a READ parameter at class type:

     .cmd produceSomeOrd: Ord 'r = ...

 The callee constructs a value satisfying `Ord` and supplies it; the caller receives a 3-word slot whose runtime type may be any class member.
 Subsequent uses by the caller dispatch through the embedded witness exactly as with a READ existential.

-The symmetry is structural — the 3-word slot is the same in both directions; the witness population timing is the only difference (at construction for productive output; at call binding for READ input).
+The symmetry is structural — the 3-word slot is the same in both directions; the witness population timing is the only difference (at construction for CREATE output; at call binding for READ input).
 Both directions use the same dictionary lookup and the same 3-word slot copy-as-a-unit discipline.

 ### 9.11 RTTI